-Anticipating an inheritance can be an emotionally complicated undertaking.
+Anticipating and receiving an inheritance can be an emotionally complicated undertaking.
 Losing a loved one can be frightening beforehand and upsetting afterward, and adding monetary gain to the equation can lead to a disorienting mix of feelings.
 Compounding the challenges of the process, most people don’t adjust easily—or wisely—to sudden changes in their financial status.
 In fact, about a third of Americans who receive an inheritance spend it completely within two years.
 Here are a few practical tips that can help you make the most of your financial circumstances.

 - Move slowly and thoughtfully.
 Don’t rush into decisions about your inheritance.
 Take steps only when you are emotionally ready.
 Engage in self-care, which may involve counseling, meditation, or family and spiritual support.